horiaomar25/edu-task/README.md

 - PostrgreSQL - Database
 - NodeJS - Server Enviroment
 - PlayWright - End to End Testing

+## Server/Database
+The server was built with Node and Express.
+I used the MVC (Model-View-Controller) to build the server.

 ## Lessons Learned
 - This project allowed me to learn more about NextJS 's client side and server side components.
 It is a very useful framework when building full stack applications in comparison to React.